victorh360/VBA-Challenge/README.md

 # VBA-Challenge
 ## Description
-These are the files that compose my Module 2 Challenge for the WGU Data Abalytics Boot Camp.
+These are the files that compose my Module 2 Challenge for the WGU Data Analytics Boot Camp.

 This is definitely not the most sophisticated script poassible, but I was able to piece it with what I learned from in class lectures and examples, along with online sources and study groups